5 Ethical Wedding Ideas for the Conscious Bride

 Host a Charity Bachelorette

 When most people think of creating a sustainable wedding, they focus on the physical occasion.
-The truth is, we spend a lot of time and effort on activities that surround the date, like our honeymoon, hen party or cultural preparation.
-In fact, in Indian culture, the various ceremonies prior to the wedding date almost succeed the main celebration, with different days like the haldi ceremony, the mehendi ceremony and the pre-wedding poojas given so much importance.
+The truth is, we spend a lot of time and effort on activities that surround the date, like our honeymoon, hen party, or cultural preparation.
+In fact, in Indian culture, the various ceremonies prior to the wedding date almost succeed the main celebration, with different days like given so much importance.
 Don’t overlook the small stuff, as with the right perspective, the entire process is an opportunity for change.

 Instead of partying in the traditional manner before the big day, choose to celebrate a local charity or a cause that you care about.
 This can be done in a number of ways, but, most popularly, a group of friends will often get involved in a sponsored sports event.
 Doing this not only donates the large sum of money usually spent on drinks to a good cause, but it’s also a fun activity for hens to do together.